ryanrosello-og/playwright-slack-report/README.md

 ## 🚀 Features

 - 💌 Send results your Playwright test results to one or more Slack channels
-- 🎚️ Leverage JSON results created by and seamlessly post them on Slack
+- 🎚️ Leverage JSON results created by Playwright and seamlessly post them on Slack
 - 📊 Conditionally send results to Slack channels based on test results
 - 📄 Include additional meta information into your test summary e.g. Branch, BuildId etc
 - 🧑‍🎨 Define your own custom Slack message layout!